From skills to soap to self-reliance

 In Debub Wasegbeta Kebele in Ethiopia’s Misha District, access to affordable hygiene products was once limited.
 Soap, a basic necessity for preventing disease, was often unavailable or too costly for many families.
 For women like Ms. Belaynesh Lalenengo, a single mother of seven, this meant balancing health concerns at home with very limited opportunities to earn income.

-Women in Debub Wasegbeta Kebele are producing and selling liquid soap, strengthening household hygiene and generating income through a locally led enterprise.
+Photo: Women in Debub Wasegbeta Kebele are producing and selling liquid soap, strengthening household hygiene and generating income through a locally led enterprise.

 Sustainable change began with knowledge and skills.

 Today, Belaynesh is a licensed entrepreneur.
-She has produced more than 1,300 litres of liquid soap, generating income to support her children while helping improve hygiene access for hundreds of families in Kebele.
+She has produced more than 1,300 litres of liquid soap, generating income to support her children while helping improve hygiene access for hundreds of families in her Kebele.

 Across three districts, 64 women are now trained, and more than 12,000 litres of liquid soap have been produced.
 The initiative has increased local availability of hygiene products, created reliable income opportunities, and strengthened women’s leadership within their communities.